SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 This file will use Spark streaming to retrieve the kafka data, transform it, run it against the models previously created and saved, then save it to the SQL table we just created.

-***Step 10:*** In a bit, the table on SQL databse should populate.
-Check on the SQL Qery Editor with query:
+***Step 10:*** In a bit, the table on SQL database should populate.
+Check on the SQL Query Editor with query:

 `Select * from UserData`